Why are Serious Franchise Leads So Hard to Find?

 Even an early stage serious lead is reluctant to make quick contact with a brand or broker.
 But there’s a group of leads that doesn’t think twice about texting questions to you.
 Why?
 Because they’re in control of the dialogue at this early juncture.
 A prompt response begins to earn their trust.

-After almost four years of integrating text messaging into our pipeline management system, we’ve observed the following:
+After almost four years of integrating text messaging into our pipeline management solution, we’ve observed the following:

 - People who text generally skew younger or are tech savvy